Frank Collin: Political activity

-Specifically, the necessity of immediate appellate review of orders restraining the exercise of First Amendment rights was strongly emphasized in National Socialist Party of America v.
+Specifically, the necessity for an immediate appellate review of the orders which restrained the exercise of First Amendment rights was strongly emphasized in National Socialist Party of America v.
 Village of Skokie, 432 U.S. 43 (1977).
-Afterward, the Illinois Supreme Court held that the party had a right to march and to display swastikas, despite local opposition, based on the First Amendment to the United States Constitution.
+Afterward, the Illinois Supreme Court ruled that the party had a right to march and display swastikas, despite local opposition, based on the First Amendment to the United States Constitution.
 Collin then offered a compromise, offering to march in Chicago's Marquette Park (where Martin Luther King had been attacked in 1966) instead of Skokie.
 Collin's plan for his neo-Nazi group to march in uniforms through Skokie, which was heavily Jewish with numerous residents who were Holocaust survivors, generated public outrage and the media attention which Collin sought.

-Also in 1977, Koehl's NSWPP began a campaign in their paper White Power about Collin's father being Jewish, and offered $10,000 to anyone who could disprove the claim.
-This was not seen as credible until they managed to find and published what they stated were Max Simon Cohn's naturalization records.
-Collin and the NSPA leadership continued to deny the claim and said the images were fakes.
+Also in 1977, Koehl's NSWPP published proof that Collin's father was Jewish in its paper White Power, and it offered $10,000 to anyone who could disprove this piece of information.
+The leaders of the NSWPP did not consider this piece of information credible until they managed to find and published what they stated were Max Simon Cohn's naturalization records.
+Collin and the leaders of the NSPA continued to deny the claim by stating that the images were fakes.

-Under unclear circumstances in the aftermath, Covington then found pictures in Frank Collin's desk that linked Collin to the sexual abuse of young boys.
+Under unclear circumstances in the aftermath of the case, Covington then found pictures in Frank Collin's desk that linked Collin to the sexual abuse of young boys.
 In what Kaplan described as a play for power in the organization, Covington and the other NSPA members turned the evidence on Collin over to the police.
 After Collin was arrested, Covington took over leadership of the NSPA and moved the headquarters from Chicago to North Carolina.
 A 1980 article in The New York Times reported that Frank Collin was expelled from the party for illicit intercourse with minors and the use of Nazi headquarters in Chicago for purposes of sodomy with children.
 The report indicates that the Nazis "tipped" the police who arrested Collin.
 Collin was convicted of child molestation and sentenced to seven years in prison at the Pontiac Correctional Center in 1979.
 He served three years.